 Stainless steel is an alloy made of steel, chromium, nickel, and other elements.
 Its main feature is corrosion resistance, which makes it ideal for many different applications.
 There are many different types of stainless steel, including austenitic, ferritic, and martensitic.

-Now let’s get back to the heart of the matter: is stainless steel magnetic?
+Now let’s get back to the heart of the matter: Is Stainless Steel Magnetic?

 Why is there such a difference?
 This is related to the elements contained in stainless steel.
-Austenitic stainless steels contain iron, chromium, and nickel, elements that make them magnetic.
-The ferrite in ferritic and martensitic stainless steels does not contain nickel, making them non-magnetic.

 Stainless Steel Magnetic, Is Stainless Steel Magnetic, Is 304 Stainless Steel Magnetic,